Spraying Gelcoat: Do It Right and Protect Your Vessel for Many Years

 Make Sure the Area Is Well Ventilated

-I mentioned using well-ventilated areas to apply gelcoat, but on the flipside, you should also avoid the outdoors.
-You don’t want dust getting onto your gelcoat’s fresh new layer.
-Speak to marinas; ask about suitable facilities like poly-tunnels and drydocks.
+I mentioned using well-ventilated areas to apply gelcoat, but on the flip side, you should also avoid the outdoors.
+You don't want dust getting onto your gelcoat's fresh new layer.
+Speak to marinas and ask about suitable facilities like poly-tunnels and dry docks.
+Make sure that you wear appropriate face and hand protection too.

 Preparing the Gelcoat